Apennine Mountains

-The Apennines or Apennine Mountains (/ˈæpənaɪn/ AP-ə-nyne; Appennini /it/) are a mountain range consisting of parallel smaller chains extending c.
+The Apennines or Apennine Mountains (/ˈæpənaɪn/ AP-ə-nyne; Appennini /it/) (Note: Latin Apenninus (Greek Ἀπέννινος or Ἀπέννινα) has the form of an adjective, which would be segmented Apenn-inus, often used with nouns such as mons ("mountain") or Greek ὄρος (óros), but Apenninus is just as often used alone as a noun.
+The ancient Greeks and Romans typically but not always used "mountain" in the singular to mean one or a range; thus, "the Apennine mountain" refers to the entire chain and is translated "the Apennine mountains".
+The ending can vary also by gender depending on the noun modified.
+The Italian singular refers to one of the constituent chains rather than to a single mountain, and the Italian plural refers to multiple chains rather than to multiple mountains.) are a mountain range consisting of parallel smaller chains extending c.
 1200 km the length of peninsular Italy.
 In the northwest they join the Ligurian Alps at Altare.
 In the southwest they end at Reggio di Calabria, the coastal city at the tip of the peninsula.
 Since 2000 the Environment Ministry of Italy, following the recommendations of the Apennines Park of Europe Project, has defined the Apennines System to include the mountains of north Sicily, a total distance of 1500 km.
 The system forms an arc enclosing the east of the Ligurian and Tyrrhenian seas.

-The Apennines conserve some intact ecosystems that have survived human intervention.
+The Apennines preserve some intact ecosystems that have survived human intervention.
 In these are some of the best-preserved forests and montane grasslands in Europe, now protected by national parks and, within them, a high diversity of flora and fauna.
 These mountains are one of the last refuges of the big European predators such as the Italian wolf and the Marsican brown bear, now extinct in the rest of Central Europe.

-The mountains lend their name to the Apennine peninsula that forms the major part of Italy.
+The mountains lend their name to the Apennine Peninsula that forms the major part of Italy.
 They are mostly verdant, although one side of the highest peak, Corno Grande, is partially covered by Calderone glacier, the only glacier in the Apennines.
 The eastern slopes down to the Adriatic Sea are steep, whilst the western slopes form foothills on which most of the towns of peninsular Italy are located.
 The mountains tend to be named after the province or provinces in which they are located; for example the Ligurian Apennines are in Liguria.